What can you write off for your taxes as an Uber Eats independent contractor? Other than mileage or car expenses, what else is there?

 Cell and Data Services

 You can claim the business percentage of the cost of your mobile, cellular, and data services.
 You would use the same percentage as you do for the cost of your phone.
-I list this separately from the cost of the phone because often phone service fits a different category on Schedule C than lease or purchase prices.
-I claim phone service as a line item under Other Expenses, I've heard of some who use Office Expenses for this cost.
+I list this separately from the cost of the phone because often, phone service and phone costs fit into different IRS expense categories.

 Work clothes are tax deductible if your employer requires you to wear them everyday but they cannot be worn as everyday wear, such as a uniform.
 However, if your employer requires you to wear suits – which can be worn as everyday wear – you cannot deduct their cost even if you never wear the suits outside of work.H&R Block on claiming a uniform.